overtone1000/uDAQC/docs/Architecture.md

 This class description is equal to its parent class IO_Group

 # Data Message Structure
+When a data message for an IO_System is sent from a Device to a Center, the message first contains:
+1. The int_16 index of that IO_System
-When a data message for an IO_System is sent from a Device to a Center, the message contains an entry for each IO_Node in that system in the order that each IO_Node is found in the description for that IO_System.
-The size of that entry is equal to the data byte count found in the description for that IO_Node.
+2. An entry for each IO_Node in that system in the order that each IO_Node is found in the description for that IO_System.

+The size of each entry is equal to the data byte count found in the description for that IO_Node.
 In practice, the byte count will only be non-zero for IO_Value objects and any classes that inherit from IO_Value, although custom IO_Node objects not derived from IO_Value objects could conceivably be created that might be included in the data message for an IO_System.

 # Time
 When a Center connects to a Device, it will perform a time synchronization over UDP before accepting data messages.
 Any data messages received before this synchronization will be discarded.
 The result is that the time of the Device boot (the time at which the micros64() function would have been zero) is stored by the Center.